 The One-Year Warnings

-Before you read this, know that I share it to testify that God still speaks and confirms His word.
+Before you read this, know that I share these accounts to testify that God still speaks and confirms His word.

-They did not act.
-Within that year, the pastor murdered the husband of the woman he was involved with.
-The tragedy made headlines, and the church’s witness was shattered.
+The church did not act.
+Within the following year, the pastor killed the husband of the woman with whom he was involved.
+The case became public, made headlines, and brought devastating consequences to the church and everyone affected.

 “When a prophet speaks in the name of the LORD, if the thing does not happen or come to pass, that is the thing which the LORD has not spoken…” — Deuteronomy 18:22